alice-bot/alice/README.md

 ### Testing Handlers

 Alice provides several helpers to make it easy to test your handlers.
-First you'll need to generate a fake connection which will need to consist of an example message as well as the regex used to capture it.
+First you'll need to invoke to add `use Alice.Handlers.Case, handlers:
-Then that will be fed to your actual method.
-From there you can use either `first_reply()` to get the first reply sent out or `replies_received()` which will return a List of replies that have been received during your test.
+[YourHandler]` passing it the handler you're trying to test.
+Then you can use `message_received()` within your test, which will simulate a message coming in from the chat backend and route it through to the handlers appropriately.
+From there you can use either `first_reply()` to get the first reply sent out or `all_replies()` which will return a List of replies that have been received during your test.
 You can use either to use normal assertions on to ensure your handler behaves in the manner you expect.